Stable Minima of ReLU Neural Networks Suffer from the Curse of Dimensionality: The Neural Shattering Phenomenon: Preliminaries, Notation, and Problem Setup

-This definition defines a minimum to be stable if the GD iterates are ``trapped'' once they enter a neighborhood of the minimum.
-It turns out that stability is connected to the flatness of the minimum.
-Indeed, the following result is due to \citet[Lemma~2.2]{qiao2024stable}, which is an adaptation of a result of \citet[Lemma~1]{mulayoff2021implicit}.
+A minimum is said to be \emph{linearly stable} if the GD iterates are ``trapped'' once they enter a neighborhood of the minimum.
+See \citet{wu2018sgd}, \citet{ma2021linear}, or \citet{chemnitz2025characterizing} for various rigorous definitions of linear stability that have appeared in the literature.
+It turns out that stability is tightly connected to the flatness of the minimum.
+Indeed, many equivalences have been proven, e.g., \citet[Lemma~1]{mulayoff2021implicit}, \citet[Lemma~2.2]{qiao2024stable}, or \citet[Section~2.3]{chemnitz2025characterizing}.
+We have the following proposition from \citet[p.~7]{chemnitz2025characterizing}.